 - Discussing and understanding confidentiality: “They will also discuss confidentiality and the limits of confidentiality.
 If you are an adult, they must not share your personal information, or anything you share with them, with anyone else.
 There are a few exceptions—if they are part of a therapeutic team that regularly discusses patient needs for the purpose of providing optimal services, they will ask you to sign a waiver of confidentiality within that team for only those purposes.
-If you were referred by your physician or another therapist, they will ask you to sign a release so they can thank the referring doctor and let them know that they have accepted you as a client.
+If you were referred by your physician or another therapist, they will ask you to sign a release so they can thank the referring doctor and let them know that they have accepted you as a client.”

-During the course of your therapy, if your therapist believes that you may be a danger to yourself or others, they may be legally mandated to report the danger; how that is done depends on federal, state, and local laws and the ethical guidelines of their profession.
+During the course of your counseling, if your counselor believes that you may be a danger to yourself or others, they may be legally mandated to report the danger; how that is done depends on federal, state, and local laws and the ethical guidelines of their profession.
 For children under the age of 19, it may be that some information will be shared with the parents, as needed, and the counselor is legally required to report all suspected child abuse to the proper authorities.”